Counselling

 • I provide in-person counselling at my private practice, located in Vancouver in the Strathcona area.

-• I am unavailable after opening hours and Fine Balance Counselling & Yoga Therapy is not an emergency service.
+• I am unavailable after my business hours.
 If you require immediate support, If you are in crisis/distress, please contact the mental health support line, available 24 hours a day, at 310-6789 (no area code) or call 911.

 • Therapy should be accessible to everyone.
 Contact me to join my waitlist for clients who need a reduced rate.